instantdev/.github/profile/README.md

 Welcome to Czlabs IO

-In this repository we will build and maintain all the source code and releases concerning Cardbaord Citizens DEV Teams.
+In this repository we will build and maintain all the source code and releases concerning Czlabs IO Teams

 Please keep your code clean, ask before doing anything you don't understand.